ostracod/tractor/languageDocumentation/variables.md

 * The storage type associated with the keyword of the variable
 * The boundary type of the variable, if the variable has a boundary type
-* The constraint type of the initialization item, if the variable has an initialization item
+* The basic constraint type of the initialization item, if the variable has an initialization item

 Furthermore, the constraint type of a variable conforms to `~mutT` during prep-phase.